lordmilko/i686-elf-tools/README.md

 For building your own [Operating System](http://wiki.osdev.org/Bare_Bones), of course!

 ### How do I install this on Windows?
-After copying `i686-elf-tools.zip` to your PC, all necessary programs can be found in the `bin` folder.
+After copying `i686-elf-tools-windows.zip` to your PC, all necessary programs can be found in the `bin` folder.
 You can then put this folder in your `PATH`, or simply browse to the programs in this folder manually.
-When running these programs, it is important to make sure the `libexec` folder is next to the `bin` folder.
-Certain programs (like gcc) depend on the contents of this folder.
+When running these programs, it is important to make sure all of the subfolders are kept together, as files outside of the bin folder are required for certain programs (such as GCC).

-Note: the binutils generated by this process do not contain a prefix in their filenames (i686-elf-).
-As such, if you have other copies of ld, as, etc in your `PATH` this may cause conflicts.

-### Why is Wine required for Win32?
-When your cross compiler has been generated, GCC's `Makefile` will attempt to extract some information from your new compiler by trying to execute it.
-As your compiler is not built for the system it is being compiled from (in this case, it is meant for Windows) the step will fail and `make` will be interrupted.

-While [some claim](http://permalink.gmane.org/gmane.comp.gcc.cross-compiling/15124) GCC actually creates two compilers during the compile process (one for the build system (your Linux OS), one for the host (Windows)), for me this did not appear to be the case.
-The workaround therefore is to either perform these steps manually, or update the `Makefile` so it is able to run without error.
-We do this by installing wine, and then telling the `Makefile` to use Wine to execute the required command.

 ### Does this include libgcc?
-The Win32 procedure does not; as of yet I have been unable to get `make all-target-libgcc` to work properly.
-Mac OS X and Linux have no issues.
+Seems so!
+For more information see the section *How on earth did you compile libgcc?* below.

 ### Can I use MSYS/MSYS2/MinGW/MinGW/MinGW-w32/MinGW-w64/Cygwin, etc to do this?
 No. But you can try.
 I got all sorts of crazy errors I was simply unable to resolve when I was looking at solutions to compile these tools.
 I have successfully compiled on Windows in the past, however there have been two issues with this: